Certification system of sustainable biofuels and bioliquids production

 The KZR INIG System is on the list of approved voluntary schemes.

 In December 2018, the System¬†gained subsequent recognition -DECISION (EU) 2018/1984 of 13¬†December 2018.

 GLOBAL REACH OF KZR INIG SYSTEM

 The KZR INIG System has no territorial restrictions.
 This means that any supplier associated with the supply chain may be subject to certification, regardless of the place of business.

 CREDIBILITY AND EXPERIENCE

-The KZR INIG System has been developed at the Oil and Gas Institute ‚Äď National Research Institute a company with more than 70 years of tradition, knowledge and experience in the field of biofuels, closely cooperating with the industry all over the world.
+The KZR INIG System has been developed at the Oil and Gas Institute ‚Äď NRI a company with more than 70 years of tradition, knowledge and experience in the field of biofuels, closely cooperating with the industry all over the world.
 It is here, where the first European standard for ethanol, as a component of motor fuels was developed.
 The institute has been cooperating with the Polish industry since the beginning of the 1990s, initially helping to introduce ethanol into gasoline and then FAME to diesel.
 The institute currently conducting research on co-processing of fossil fuels and biofuels.

 Commission Implementing Decision No. 2014/325/EU of 3 June 2014.

 - Polish: KOWR¬†register (formerly ARR) ‚Äď KZR INiG registered under BIO/ASC/001/2014

 - German: BLE¬†register (Die Bundesanstalt f√ľr Landwirtschaft und Ern√§hrung) ‚Äď KZR INiG registered under number EU-BM 22